-The unicist approach to future research is based on knowing the nature of an environment that is found in its past and using the data of the present to infer the future based on the knowledge of the evolution laws.
+It uses the unicist evolutionary approach which is based on the unicist ontological structure of the particular reality that is found in the past, the use of the data of the present and an inference of the future based on the use of a double dialectical logic.

 The unicist approach to future research is based on inferring the future based on the laws of evolution established by the ontogenetic intelligence of nature, which allowed developing the unicist ontology of evolution.

 The Unicist Research Institute is the world leading private research center in its segment, and has been, since 1976, the pioneer in complexity sciences applied to evolution.
 It developed the first scientific approach to understand and manage social and institutional evolution as adaptive environments.

 It was one of the precursors of the 4th Industrial Revolution that introduced the unicist ontogenetic maps to manage complexity to deal with adaptive systems.
 It develops the necessary knowledge, technologies and cognitive systems, using Unicist Artificial Intelligence, to manage social and business environments as adaptive systems.
 These solutions are provided to the market by its business arm and academic arm.